Stay up-to date with JAM News

 Yes, candidates can change the JAM programmes preferences after filling the application form, but not only after the deadline of JAM application form submission.

-The conducting body will send the JAM 2021 login password and enrolment ID on the registered email ID and mobile number of the applicants.
+The conducting body sends the JAM 2022 login password and enrolment ID on the registered email ID and mobile number of the applicants.

-The application fee of IIT JAM 2021 is non refundable.
+The JAM 2022 application fee is non refundable.

 JAM scores are also used for admission to MSc programmes offered by NITs and CFTIs through Centralized counselling for M. SC./M. SC.
 (TECH.) admission.

-JAM counselling 2021 will start with the release of admission form on April 15 in online mode.
+JAM counselling 2022 has started with the release of the admission form on April 11.